limath91/al-folio/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-Welcome
+Welcome!
+This page is still under construction.

+If your background is white/black and you prefer a darker/brighter theme, click the crescent/sun icon in the menu.

 On the right, you can see me standing on a huge rock somewhere in Yosemite.

-If your background is white/black and you prefer a darker/brighter theme, click the crescent/sun icon in the menu.

 <!--
 I love (active and collaborative) sports.
 I have been playing tennis almost two years now.
 I love soccer too.